On the Isometry Group of Immortal Homogeneous Ricci Flows: Uniform lower bounds for the Ricci curvature

 We are ready to prove the following proposition which is the geometrical essence of our main result.

 \begin{proposition} Let $G/H$ be an almost-effective presentation of $(M,g)$.
-Assume there is a non-abelian normal compact subgroup $K \lhd G$.
-Then every left-invariant metric in $G$ has a positive Ricci direction. \end{proposition} \begin{proof} Let $\gg$, $\kk$, and $\hh$ be Lie($G$), Lie($K$), and Lie($H$) respectively.
-First, let us reduce to the case where $K$ is semisimple.
-Notice that by the Jacobi identity, if $\kk \lhd \gg$, then $\{0\} \neq [\kk,\kk] \lhd \gg$.
-By almost-effectiveness, $[\kk,\kk]$ is not contained in $\hh$, so $K/(K \cap H)$ is not a torus.
-In particular, $[\kk,\kk]$ is not trivial, and thus we can assume w.l.o.g. that $K$ semisimple.
-Now notice that since $\kk$ is an ideal of $\gg$, it is in particular a $\hh$-module, hence consider the reductive decompositions
+Assume there is a normal, semisimple, compact subgroup $K \lhd G$.
+Then every $G$-invariant metric on $G/H$ has a positive Ricci direction. \end{proposition} \begin{proof} Let $\gg$, $\kk$, and $\hh$ be Lie($G$), Lie($K$), and Lie($H$) respectively.
+Since $K$ is a compact normal subgroup of $G$, then $C\coloneqq KH$ is a well-defined compact subgroup of $G$.
+Let us fix an Ad($C$)-invariant background metric $\langle\cdot,\cdot\rangle$ on $\gg$.